 ESCC's Enterprise Campus is a GED® Testing Center.
 The GED® computer-based exam includes four sections: Reasoning through Language Arts, Mathematical Reasoning, Science, and Social Studies.
 The cost of the exam is \$30 per section or \$120 for the complete battery.
+There is no fee for the test for students enrolled in GED classes through the ESCC Adult Education program.
 Each section may be taken individually or combined with other sections as desired by the examinee.
 Exams may be scheduled online at www.GED.com or by phone at 1-877-EXAM-GED (392-6433).
 A credit or debit card is required.
 For additional information, call (334) 347-2623, ext.
 2273.